-We have reluctantly had to review and change the way we offer appointments for our GPs.
-This has been due to the COVID pandemic and the need to keep our patients and staff safe, also to manage a large increase in general health queries.
+We have experienced a significant increase in demand for our services over the last year.
+This has been partly to the Covid pandemic and also due to a large increase in general health queries.
 Despite increasing our staffing levels, we are unable to offer the same response times as we have previously.
-To ensure we can continue to operate safely and can prioritise and ensure access to healthcare for our most unwell patients, ask all patients requesting an appointment to submit an e-consult using the above link, email us with details of your problem or call us and give as much information as possible to one of our trained care navigators.
+To ensure we can continue to operate safely and can prioritise and ensure access to healthcare for our most unwell patients, we ask all patients requesting an appointment to submit an e-consult using the above link, email us with details of the problem or call us and give as much information as possible to one of our trained care navigators.
 This means the clinician will have sufficient information about your problem so they can assess urgency to ensure that the most unwell patients are looked after first.
 This means that less unwell patients may have to wait slightly longer to be managed.
-Once your problem has been assessed, we may contact you by telephone call, request for a face to face appointment, electronic communication such as text/email, signposting to other services or information from the clinician given to you by one of our staff.
+Once your problem has been assessed, we may contact you by telephone call, book a face to face appointment, send you an electronic communication such as text/email, signpost you to other services or information from the clinician may be given to you by one of our staff.

 Please be aware that the most appropriate clinician to deal with your problem is not necessarily the GP and may be a paramedic, pharmacist or nurse.
 You may therefore not always be contacted or given advice by the GP but by one of these clinicians or a care navigator passing on information on their behalf.

 Please be assured that we are still seeing patients face to face with the clinicians booking their own appointments.
 We remain mindful of the risk to our staff and other patients.
 Finally, we ask that patients treat all staff with courtesy and respect.
 We are doing our best to help our patients during a difficult time.

 The NHS App is owned and run by the NHS and is a simple and secure way to access a range of NHS services on your smart phone, tablet or desktop.
 You can download and install the NHS App from the App store, Google play or through your browser.
 For more information click here.